uniibu/mpblog.github.io/_posts/2015-09-01-cold-addresses.md

 ## How generate cold addresses

-If you require such privacy for your deposits, you can generate cold addresses by simply checking the "Cold Address" checkbox on the new address for on the [Receive](https://www.moneypot.com/me/receive) tab (must be logged in to MoneyPot).
+If you require such privacy for your deposits, you can generate cold addresses by simply checking the "Cold Address" checkbox on the new address form of the [Receive](https://www.moneypot.com/me/receive) tab (must be logged in to MoneyPot).

 Cold addresses stand out from regular addresses with a special blue "Cold" indicator.